-On March 6, 2020, we filed a shelf registration statement on Form S-3, or Shelf, with the Securities and Exchange Commission, or SEC, which covers the offering, issuance and sale by us of up to an aggregate of \$300.0 million of our common stock, preferred stock, debt securities, warrants and/or units of any combination thereof.
-We simultaneously entered into a sales agreement with Jefferies LLC, as sales agent, to provide for the issuance and sale by the Company of up to \$75.0 million of our common stock from time to time in "at-the-market" offerings under the Shelf, which we refer to as the ATM Program.
-The Shelf was declared effective by the SEC on April 28, 2020.
-As of March 31, 2020, no sales have been made pursuant to the ATM Program.
+On March 16, 2021, the Company filed an automatic shelf registration statement on Form S-3 (the Shelf), with the Securities and Exchange Commission (SEC), which covers the offering, issuance and sale of an indeterminate amount of the Company's common stock, preferred stock, debt securities, warrants and/or units of any combination thereof.
+The Shelf was automatically effective when filed.
+As of June 30, 2021, no sales have been made under the Shelf.